 4. Dental disease

 Nicotine in cigarette smoke reduces the blood flow to the mouth and gums.
 Gum disease is a condition of inflammation of gums and also the loss of bone and tissue that surrounds the teeth and supports them.
-Without any support, teeth loosen and causes pain.
+Without any support, teeth loosen and cause pain.
 The most noticeable immediate effects of smoking stained teeth, bad breath, loss of taste and smell.
-Sometimes smoking worsens the gum disease and leads to the development of mouth and lip cancer.
-Many researchers say that if you smoke you are three times more likely to suffer from the gum disease than to the non-smokers.
+Sometimes smoking worsens gum disease and leads to the development of mouth and lip cancer.
+Many researchers say that if you smoke you are three times more likely to suffer from gum disease than non-smokers.
 The nicotine also reduces the flow of saliva and sometimes it makes the saliva thicker which is a sign that the functions are not working properly and are not protecting the teeth.

 Quit smoking and reduces the risk of suffering from many diseases.
 Share it with your family and friends to create awareness.
 Stay Safe, Stay Healthy!!

 Tags: Quit smoking timeline, Quit smoking tips, How to stop smoking immediately